As an Amazon Associate, I earn from qualifying purchases.

 Consider Professional Odor Removal

-If these methods don’t remove the chemical smell you might want to take your clothes to a commercial laundry with odour removal experts who can attack the problem with specialised equipment and treatments that are unavailable at home.
+If these methods don’t remove the chemical smell you might want to take your clothes.
+To a commercial laundry with odor removal experts who can attack the problem with specialized equipment.
+And treatments that are unavailable at home.

 In addition to the above methods, consider: